List of Galaxy Angel characters: Chitose Karasumaru (烏丸 ちとせ, Karasuma Chitose)

 She is the newest member of the Angel Troupe.
 She was found drifting in space in an escape capsule, she was the only survivor of a ship that was destroyed.
 Chitose also lost most of her memory when she comes out of the capsule.
 With the help of the angels and Takuto, she is able to slowly recover her memory.
 Because Takuto wants Chitose to help her regain her memory, she slowly starts to have a crush on him.
-The other Angels slowly become concerned of Chitose and Takuto's relationship, but Milfie assures them that it's no big deal because she wants Chitose's memory to return completely.
+The other Angels slowly become concerned of Chitose and Takuto's relationship, but Milfie assures them that it is no big deal because she wants Chitose's memory to return completely.
 However, in volume 2, it is revealed that Chitose has unwittingly been mind-controlled by Noa all along.
 Noa tries to make Chitose kidnap Prince Shiva, but Chitose regains enough of her own mind to kidnap Takuto instead.

 Transbaal Empire

 Takuto Meyers (タクト・マイヤーズ, Takuto Maiyāzu)

 The newly appointed commander of the Elsior along with the Angel Troupe.
 He is widely known to be both a skirt chaser as well as a slacker.
 Seemingly completely carefree, Takuto may seem to be an incompetent captain, but when things get serious, his personality changes completely, becoming serious and devoted to the task ahead.
 He is close friends with his first officer Lester Cooldaras.
 He was introduced in the first Galaxy Angel game (entitled simply Galaxy Angel) that was released in 2003.
 He continued as the protagonist in the continuing games Galaxy Angel Moonlit Lovers (2004) and Galaxy Angel Eternal Lovers (2005).
 He appears in the sequel game Galaxy Angel II as commander and mentor to the new protagonist Kazuya Shiranami, and as such is expected to appear in following sequels.
 He is voiced by voice actor Yuji Ueda.